Presidential cabinets of the Weimar Republic: Papen

 On 1 June 1932, Hindenburg appointed Franz von Papen to the office of chancellor.
 A former member of the Centre Party, Papen recruited his cabinet from the ranks of the nobility, leading the SPD-affiliated newspaper Vorwärts to describe it as Das Kabinett der Barone ('Cabinet of barons').
 Since only the DNVP had agreed to tolerate his government, the chancellor derived his authority from Hindenburg's use of article 48.
 Soon after Papen's appointment, Hindenburg dissolved parliament and scheduled an election for 31 July.
 In the intervening period, the government repealed the ban on paramilitary groups and took over the government of Prussia, whose legislature had been in deadlock after a state election.

 The July election returned a landslide victory for Hitler's NSDAP, which won 37.4% of the vote and became the largest party in the Reichstag.
 In the aftermath of the election, Schleicher offered Hitler an opportunity to enter into the current government.
 Hitler refused, demanding that he be made chancellor of a new presidential cabinet.
 Hindenburg brusquely rejected his demands in a meeting on 13 August.
 Papen remained in office but was defeated in a vote on its emergency powers tabled by the opposition on 12 September.
-On the same day, parliament was again dissolved.
+That day a motion of no confidence on the issue of the President's decree was presented by Ernst Torgler.
+As voting began Papen rose and held out an undated dissolution decree to the Speaker Herman Göring.
+Göring shouted to Papen that a vote was already taking face, drewing thunderous cheers.
+In response Papen dropped the decree on Göring's desk and left the Reichstag.
+The vote continued; the results were 513 votes of no confidence, 32 of confidence and 5 abstentions.
+Göring then declared the dissolution decree invalid on the basis of being presented by a government overthrown by the Reichstag.
+Papen argued that the decree was valid as it was on Göring's table before the vote concluded.
+Nevertheless, President von Hindenburg declared martial law and held new elections.

 Even though the NSDAP regressed from its strong showing in the previous poll, the election of 6 November 1932 did not materially alter the parliamentary deadlock.
 Hitler again attempted to become chancellor of a presidential government.
 Hindenburg indicated that he would not approve Hitler's chancellorship unless he could assemble a majority in parliament, a path Hitler rejected categorically.
 The president realised that the current cabinet had too little support to prevent another defeat and a subsequent election.
 Papen proposed to sidestep this problem by indefinitely postponing an election and by suppressing opposition groups with force.
 Hindenburg, though not rigidly opposed to such plans, opted to dismiss Papen under Schleicher's influence.